andersblehr/andersblehr.github.io/_posts/2018-11-18-revisited.markdown

 It took me a few seconds to realise what had happened.

 Origon's [backend](https://github.com/andersblehr/origon-backend) runs on Google App Engine (GAE).
 Back when it launched, the only way to send email from GAE was to create a paid Gmail account with what was then known as Google Apps.
-So somewhat grudgingly I created an account and got it all working.
+So I acquiesced, created an account and got it all working.

 Fast forward 3 years to earlier this year.